lynnjaco/mergesortisp/README.md

 # How do you use **Merge Sort**?

-1. Create a base condition, where an array returns, once it has reached a length of 1.
+1. Create a base condition, in which an array returns once it has reached a length of 1.
 ```if (array.length === 1) {
 	return array;
 }
 ```

-2. Divide the input array into two subarrays.
+2. Divide the array into two subarrays.
 ```
 const middleIndexValue = Math.ceil(array.length/2);
 const leftArray = array.slice(0, middleIndexValue);
 const rightArray = array.slice(middleIndexValue);
 ```

 3. A while loop compares the values of the left index and the right index.
-Taking the lesser of the two, and placing it into
+Taking the lesser of the two, and placing it into the array from which it was split.
 ![LeftSort-Continued](leftmostp2.gif)
 ```
 while (leftIndex < leftArray.length && rightIndex < rightArray.length) {